 Corrective procedure actions for the monitoring program

-If Legionella is detected, or a case of Legionnaires’ disease is shown or suspected to be linked to a colonisation of a facilities water distribution system, one or more of the following control measures or an alternative suitable decontamination procedure should be undertaken as a matter of priority:
+If Legionella is detected, or a case of Legionnaires’ Disease arrises and is linked to a facilities water distribution system, a number of control measures or an alternative suitable decontamination procedures should be undertaken as a matter of priority, such as:

 Chlorination and hyper chlorination

 Cleaning of fittings or replacement with new or cleaned fitting

 Implementation of appropriate exposure controls